Animal Doctor: Requirements for Becoming a Veterinarian

 Animal doctors are known as veterinarians.
 These professionals require years of formal education in order to become licensed...

-Animal doctors, also known as veterinarians, diagnose and treat diseases, injuries and other medical problems in animals.
-There...
+Animal doctors, or veterinarians, diagnose and treat diseases, injuries and other medical problems in animals.
+There are 28...

 While many animal doctors, or veterinarians, treat household pets such as dogs and cats, others work with farm, zoo or wild...

 - How to Become an Animal Doctor: Education and Career Roadmap